guicalare/Hwmon-python/README.md

 pip install hwmon
 ```

+You can also download the latest hwmon version by cloning this repository and using the files that come in the hwmon folder, since the pip version is usually outdated :(

 # Help us

 We are open to new ideas and people who want to improve this project, so feel free to open pull requests or leave us your opinions/problems with the application in [this section](https://github.com/Guillermo-C-A/Hwmon-python/issues).

+**Don't forget to give a star to this repository :D**

 # Disclaimer